 - Policy Purposes

 - Service by Mail

 Before the Registry Operator will accept applications for registration from Registrar, all domain name applicants in the .WhosWho TLD ("Applicants") must enter into an electronic or paper registration agreement with the Registrar, in accordance with the ICANN RAA and this Agreement.
 Such electronic or paper registration agreement shall include, at a minimum, the following certifications:

 - The data provided in the domain name registration application is true, correct, up-to-date and complete;

 - The domain name registrant has the authority to enter into the registration agreement;

 - The domain name registrant shall comply with the .WhosWho Acceptable Use Policy;

-- The domain name will not be used for distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting, or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension or deletion of the domain name registration.
+- The domain name will not be used for distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting, pornography (whether textual or pictorial), personal adult services/prostitution (regardless of their legality under applicable law) or otherwise engaging in activity contrary to applicable law, and providing (consistent with applicable law and any related procedures) consequences for such activities including suspension or deletion of the domain name registration.

 This Acceptable Use and Takedown Policy (“Acceptable Use Policy”) of Who’s Who Registry (the “Registry”), is to be read together with the Registration Agreement and words and phrases used in this Acceptable Use and Takedown Policy shall have the same meanings attributed to them as in the Registration Agreement unless otherwise specified or the context clearly otherwise requires.